Lucy Letby says baby boy's death was unexpected shock

 She told the jury shortly after his alarm monitor had sounded and he had changed colour and was apnoeic.

-Ms Letby said she noticed Child A's "hands and feet were white" so she started to use a neopuff - a mechanical device specially designed for neonatal resuscitation.
+The defendant said she noticed Child A's "hands and feet were white" so she started to use a neopuff - a mechanical device specially designed for neonatal resuscitation.

 Ms Letby said "very soon after" an emergency crash call went out to the neonatal team and doctors arrived on the unit to assist with the resuscitation.